sourcegraph/handbook/content/engineering/onboarding/engineering-manager-onboarding.md

 ## Month 2

 - You are the credible voice and point of contact for the team.
 You are directly responsible for the team's success.
-- You have a written forecast (e.g., in the handbook) of the work the team is going to do over the next ~3 months to make progress toward their goals.
+- You have a written forecast of the work the team is going to do over the next ~3 months to make progress toward their goals.
 - You are accountable for your team's hiring process.
   - You understand what the team's hiring needs are (for example: skills, values).
   - You have confidence that our hiring process is calibrated to measure what we are looking for in an efficient and unbiased way (if not, you have proposed improvements).